Opsumit 10mg film coated tablets (Great Britain)

 5.2 Pharmacokinetic properties

-The pharmacokinetics of macitentan and its active metabolite have mainly been documented in healthy subjects.
+The pharmacokinetics of macitentan and its active metabolite have mainly been documented in healthy adult subjects.
 Exposure to macitentan in patients with PAH was approximately 1.2-fold greater than in healthy subjects.
 The exposure to the active metabolite in patients, which is approximately 5-fold less potent than macitentan, was approximately 1.3-fold higher than in healthy subjects.
 The pharmacokinetics of macitentan in PAH patients were not influenced by the severity of the disease.

 After repeated administration, the pharmacokinetics of macitentan are dose-proportional up to and including 30 mg.